ngynmt/venmo-autopay/README.md

-# Venmo Automation
+# venmo-autopay
-Pay/charge people all at once when that direct deposit hits.
+shitty python script to pay/charge people all at once when that direct deposit hits

 Install dependencies:
 ```bash